go-masonry/docu-web/content/fx/pattern/_index.md

 ---

 We are using this pattern when creating a new `Uber-FX` dependency, it makes it easy adding new external dependencies later when your application evolves.
-To explain this better we will do this with a `Notifier` example.
+To explain this better, we will do this with a `Notifier` example.

 ### Preparation